Achievable logoAchievable logo

 Similarly, interest received from debt securities is reported on tax form 1099-INT.
 Interest is reported on a given year’s tax forms only if it was received in that calendar year.

 Capital gains are reported on form 1099-B (B stands for brokerage proceeds).
 Every year, brokerage firms report their customers’ capital gains and losses.
-If the investor has more gains than losses (net capital gain), they will owe taxes.
+If the investor has more gains than losses (a net capital gain), they will owe taxes.
 As discussed above, a net capital loss can be used as a deduction.

 Key points